 On the Y-axis at the top is “Change initiated by us”, and at the bottom is “Change initiated by others” (Yes, I know that looks as though it is the past tense, but just humour me).
 On the X-axis on the left is “Past orientation, focused on evidence and recent data” and on the right “Future orientation, focused on what is possible next … and next”.

 Yes, again the immediate focus.
 My sense right now is to think shorter term just for a few days.
 Just get your team to start building a shared mental map.
 Then you can push further into the future.

-These are some notes of a long conversation that I with a client.
+These are some notes of a long conversation that I had with a client.
 At the end of the conversation he could already sense that he could move from being responsive to being pro-active, and how he could involve his team in this exploration.